 The Turtle Topper video

-Here’s the video of the Turtle Topper.
-It isn’t widely available yet, but it can be found in a few stores including Amazon.com.
+Here’s another video of the Turtle Topper.
+It can be found in stores including Amazon.com.

 Here’s a video review of the turtle topper: